madpsy/aisdecode/README.md

     	Log the latest vessel data to the screen whenever it is updated -expire-after duration
-    	Expire vessel data if no update is received within this duration (default: 60m) (default 1h0m0s) -serial-port string
+    	Expire vessel data if no update is received within this duration (default: 60m) (default 1h0m0s) -no-state
+    	When specified, do not save or load the state (default: false) -serial-port string
     	Serial port device (optional)
   -show-decodes
     	Output the decoded messages
-  -state-file string
-    	Path to a file to persist vessel state between restarts (default: disabled) -udp-listen-port int
+  -udp-listen-port int
     	UDP listen port for incoming NMEA data (default: 8101) (default 8101) -update-interval int